Unity-Technologies/usd-unity-sdk/BUILDING.md

 which typically is a problem with the plugInfo.json files.
 This can happen if the files changed in the USD repository but were not correctly updated in the Unity package.

+## CMake Build (experimental)

+On Linux, a CMake build configuration is available, which is a self-contained build of USD dependencies, and the Unity plugin.

+From a build/ subdirectory inside the git repository, run `cmake ../cmake`.
+Optionally, specify `-DUSD_VERSION=` with the version tag from the USD repository (currently v19.05)
+Running `make intall` will build USD, Alembic, OpenEXR, TBB and boost requirements statically, and link them into `libUsdCs.so` and install the plugin into the proper location in the package structure

+Optionally, specify `-DBUILD_USD_NET=TRUE` to build the USD.NET.dll (this will also build Mono, which can be quite time consuming)

+Currently, the CMake configuration cannot be used to build the USD.NET.Unity.dll.